skrattaren/apf.rst/apf.rst

 - [p.
 35] "You need a word with a cutting edge. *Zut!* is pretty good."

-  'Zut' is also a French exclamation, meaning "Damn_" or "drop dead".
+  'Zut' is also a French exclamation, meaning "Damn" or "drop dead".

 - [p.
 44] "[...] sitting proudly beside a miniature rodent Somme on the doorstep."